moby/moby/docs/sources/articles/dockerfile_best-practices.md

 * For the most part, to keep your code more readable and maintainable, avoid `RUN apt-get install -y package-foo && apt-get install -y package-bar`.

-* Avoid `RUN apt-get upgrade` or `dist-upgrade` since many of the “essential” packages from the base images will fail to upgrade inside an unprivileged container.
+* Avoid `RUN apt-get upgrade` or `dist-upgrade`, since many of the “essential” packages from the base images will fail to upgrade inside an unprivileged container.
 If a base package is out of date, you should contact its maintainers.
 If you know there’s a particular package, `foo`, that needs to be updated, use `apt-get install -y foo` and it will update automatically.

 * Do use `RUN apt-get update && apt-get install -y package-bar package-foo package-baz`.
 Writing the instruction this way not only makes it easier to read